razzil1/AquaBot/README.md

-# AqvaBot
+# AquaBot

 Facebook Messenger bot.
-Depending on your preferences, AqvaBot will ask you to drink a glass of water during the day.
+Depending on your preferences, AquaBot will ask you to drink a glass of water during the day.

 ## Technologies and Development